Transcript of THE Interview

 About Craig Conway

 Craig is an internationally acclaimed English actor, writer, producer and director who has worked in theatre, TV and film for three decades.
 On stage Craig has created projects for theatre companies including The National Theatre, The Royal Shakespeare Company, The Northern Stage Ensemble (Founder member) and the Contact Theatre Manchester.
 On screen, he has starred in films such as Final Score with Pierce Brosnan, The Current War with Benedict Cumberbatch and The Courier with Gary Oldman.
-His TV credits include Vera, Wire In the Blood, George Gently, Our Friends In The North.
+His TV credits include Vera, Wire In the Blood, George Gently and Our Friends In The North.
 Craig is a member of the Writers’ Guild of Great Britain.

 The psychosis-addressing-and-solving, real